LordZed400/Flappy-Bird-Unity/README.md

 # Flappy-Bird-Unity

-A simple Unity Project to create a clone of the game "Flappy Bird"
+Flappy Bird is a simple Game made for Android and IOS.
+This Unity project hopes to create a clone of this game.

+# This is purely for learning purposes